-If you live in Staten Island or in another borough and are visiting the borough during the summer (a great time!) or at another time of the year, you may very well be planning a visit to one of its great institutions – notably the Staten Island Zoo and the Staten Island Museum.
+If you live in Staten Island or plan to visit, you may choose to plan a call on one of its great institutions – notably the Staten Island Zoo and the Staten Island Museum.

 It is equally important as you visit them to know what their admissions policies are in terms of free admission – our focus here at this website, which is the very core of the Free Admission Initiative, the focus of which is to educate all New Yorkers on their rights to free admission to The Metropolitan Museum of Art [Met Museum or the Museum] as well as 12 other institutions on park land.